Migacz85/django_app/README.md

 wiki of this project.
 And all detailed information are there.
 This file is just a simplified version of whole documentation that is showing a bigger picture in smaller form.

+If you want to see how admin panel is implemented here is account to test it:

+login: test_account
+password: 1Testthis

+Its only allowed to change ticket status and see what is in admin page.

 ## Implemented features

 ### For users